baku89/pave/docs/guide.md

 ### Immutability

-What you need to be aware of is that Pave is functional programming-oriented and all data is plain and immutable.
+Pave is functional programming-oriented library and all data is plain and immutable.
 Information associated with a path, such as the length of the path or its bounding box, is obtained using functions instead of accessing it as a property of the path data itself.

 ```ts
 const length = Path.length(rect)